 If you owned any of these 90s kids toys, rest assured in knowing that your parents really did love you—because they were willing to put up with their noise, mess, and annoyances.

 The Furby took over the holiday shopping scene in 1999, moving 14 million units in that year alone.
-The demonic-looking gremlin-like little robot was able to speak and “learn” from its owner.
+The demonic-looking gremlin-like robotic bird was able to speak and “learn” from its owner.

 2. Tickle Me Elmo

 What if you had a stuffed animal that could “feel” when you tickled it?
 And what if that stuffed animal made all sorts of sounds and vibrations in response?
 And what if that’s all it did?

 Apparently, that’s a recipe for one of the best-selling kids toys of all time.
 In just a few months, Tyco Preschool managed to sell over a million units of these obnoxious Tickle Me Elmo dolls.

 Tickle Me Elmo was so popular that it stirred up a rabid frenzy among shoppers who wanted one for their kids during the holiday season.
 (If only they knew what they were getting…)